What is a swift code?

 A SWIFT code is an identification code for an international bank, regardless of its location in the world.
 This code is also known as BIC or Bank Identifier Code as it helps in identifying the location of the international bank.
 SWIFT code is used by commercial banks while sending money to the banks of other countries.
 A SWIFT code contains 8-11 characters including numerals and alphabets.

-For instance if the SWIFT code of a bank is AAAA BB CC DDD then
+For instance, if the SWIFT code of a bank is AAAA BB CC DDD then

-First four letters AAAA show the name of the bank which should be in A-Z
+First, four letters AAAA show the name of the bank which should be in A-Z.

-Next two digits BB show the name of the country which should also be in A-Z
+Next two digits BB show the name of the country which should also be in A-Z.

-Next two digits CC show the location code of the head office of the bank which can be in 0-9 or A-Z
+Next two digits CC show the location code of the head office of the bank which can be in 0-9 or A-Z.

-Last three digits DDD show the code of particular branch of the bank which can be in 0-9 or A-Z
+Last three digits DDD show the code of particular branch of the bank which can be in 0-9 or A-Z.

 How to get a registered SWIFT code?

-You can find the SWIFT code of your bank through Online Banking, simply by logging in on the website of your bank.
+You can find the SWIFT code of your bank through Online Banking, simply by logging in to the website of your bank.
 Now you can choose the destination where you want to send the money.
-Now enter the account number and amount from where you want to pay the money.
+Then enter the account number and amount from where you want to pay the money.
 Now enter the bank details of the recipient.
 You can search for the SWIFT code of the bank of the recipient just by entering the name of the city where the bank is located.

 While using this code you should keep in mind that you will have to use an International Bank Account Number or IBAN while sending all payments in Euro currency to the UK and Europe or sending payments in any currency to Kuwait and Lebanon.

-Difference between an IBAN number and a SWIFT code
+Difference between an IBAN number and a SWIFT code?

 An International Bank Account Number or IBAN is a sequence of numbers and letters recognised all over the world and used while processing certain particular types of payment to other countries.
-Originally it was used by the member states of European Union but later on it was also accepted by various other countries.
+Originally the member states of European Union but later on.
+Also, accepted by various other countries.